transdigiware/blockchain/howto/ibp-console-smart-contracts.md

 A smart contract is the code, sometimes referred to as chaincode, that allows you to read and update data on the blockchain ledger.
 A smart contract can turn business logic into an executable program agreed to and verified by all members of a blockchain network.
 This tutorial is the third part in the [sample network tutorial series](#ibp-console-smart-contracts-structure) and describes how to deploy smart contracts to start transactions in the blockchain network.
 {:shortdesc}

-If you are using the beta trial version of {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}, it is likely that some panels in your console will not match the current documentation, which is kept up to date with the generally available (GA) service instance.
-To gain the benefits of all the latest functionality, you are encouraged at this time to provision a new GA service instance by following instructions in [Getting started with {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}](/docs/services/blockchain/howto?topic=blockchain-ibp-v2-deploy-iks#ibp-v2-deploy-iks).
-{: important}

 **Target audience:** This topic is designed for network operators who are responsible for creating, monitoring, and managing the blockchain network.
 Additionally, application developers may be interested in the sections that reference how to create a smart contract.

 ## Sample network tutorial series
 {: #ibp-console-smart-contracts-structure}

-This three-part tutorial series guides you through the process of creating and interconnecting a relatively simple, multi-node Hyperledger Fabric network by using the {{site.data.keyword.blockchainfull_notm}} Platform console to deploy a network into your Kubernetes cluster and install and instantiate a smart contract.
+You are currently on the third part of our three-part tutorial series.
+This tutorial guides you through the process of using the console to deploy a smart contract onto a channel in your  {{site.data.keyword.blockchainfull_notm}} Platform network.

 * [Build a network tutorial](/docs/services/blockchain/howto?topic=blockchain-ibp-console-build-network#ibp-console-build-network) guides you through the process of hosting a network by creating an orderer and peer.
 * [Join a network tutorial](/docs/services/blockchain/howto?topic=blockchain-ibp-console-join-network#ibp-console-join-network) guides you through the process of joining an existing network by creating a peer and joining it to a channel.
-* **Deploy a smart contract on the network** This current tutorial provides information on how to write a smart contract and deploy it on your network.
+* **Deploy a smart contract on the network** (Current tutorial) Provides information on how to write a smart contract and deploy it on your network.

 You can use the steps in these tutorials to build a network with multiple organizations in one cluster for the purposes of development and testing.
 Use the **Build a network** tutorial if you want to form a blockchain consortium by creating an orderer node and adding organizations.
 Use the **Join a network** tutorial to connect a peer to the network.
 Following the tutorials with different consortium members allows you to create a truly **distributed** blockchain network.